Chargeback Insurance Pros and Cons

 Table of Contents

-Merchants have a lot of options these days when it comes to addressing the issue of chargebacks, and with the sharp increase last year in the number of chargebacks being filed, it's more important than ever for eCommerce businesses to find a way to prevent chargebacks from draining their revenue.
+Merchants have a lot of options these days when it comes to addressing the issue of chargebacks, and with the continued growth in the number of disputes being filed, it's more important than ever for businesses to find a way to prevent chargebacks from draining their revenue.

 One of the solutions some merchants turn to in the hopes of addressing this problem is chargeback insurance.
 What is chargeback insurance, how does it work, and is it a good option for merchants dealing with chargebacks?
 Let's talk about it.